Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Samford Valley has one of the highest incomes in Australia.
-The median income is $64,112 and the average income stands at $95,585.
-This contrasts with Greater Brisbane's figures where the median income is $58,236 and the average income is $72,799.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $70,465 (median) and $105,057 (average) as of September 2025.
-From the 2021 Census, household incomes rank exceptionally at the 98th percentile ($3,250 weekly).
-The earnings profile shows that 38.5% of the population (1,299 individuals) fall within the $4000+ income range, unlike the broader area where the $1,500 - 2,999 category predominates at 33.3%.
-A substantial proportion of high earners (52.8% above $3,000/week) indicates strong economic capacity throughout this suburb.
-After housing costs, residents retain 90.4% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 10th decile.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows median income in Samford Valley suburb is $64,112 and average income is $95,585.
+This contrasts with Greater Brisbane's median income of $58,236 and average income of $72,799.
+Based on Wage Price Index growth rate of 9.91% since financial year ending June 2023, estimated current incomes as of September 2025 are approximately $70,465 (median) and $105,057 (average).
+According to the 2021 Census, Samford Valley's household incomes rank at the 98th percentile with weekly earnings of $3,250.
+Income distribution shows 38.5% of residents earn over $4,000 weekly, differing from broader area where majority earn between $1,500 and $2,999 weekly.
+High proportion of high earners (52.8%) indicates strong economic capacity in the suburb.
+After housing costs, residents retain 90.4% of income, reflecting strong purchasing power.
+Samford Valley's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income